ckeditor/ckeditor5/packages/ckeditor5-clipboard/docs/features/paste-plaintext.md

 # Pasting plain text

 The plain text pasting feature is provided through the {@link module:clipboard/clipboard~Clipboard} plugin, which is responsible for the integration with the native clipboard and intercepts all native events like `copy`, `cut` or `drop` and handles them on its side.
-The goal is to not allow the browser to touch the content in the rich text editor which would lead to the browser messing it up.
+The goal is to not allow the browser to touch the content in the rich text editor which would lead to unexpected results in handling the content.

+Pasting plain text with a double line break will turn the break into a paragraph.
+A single line break will instead be turned into a soft break upon pasting.

+## Keyboard shortcut

 The plain text pasting itself is further aided by the {@link module:clipboard/clipboard~PastePlainText} plugin.
 It detects the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd> keystroke during the paste and causes the pasted plain text to inherit the styles of the content it was pasted into.

-Pasting plain text with a double line break will turn it into a paragraph.
-This is a change from the previous behavior, when a single line break resulted in creating a paragraph.
-As of now, a single line break will be turned into a soft break upon pasting.

 ## Demo

 Paste plain text between the styled paragraphs below using the <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>V</kbd> to test the style inheritance.
-Paste without modifier to retain styleless text.
+Paste without modifier to retain unstyled text.
 You can copy this very paragraph or one from the demo for convenience.

 {@snippet features/paste-plaintext}